 Ever considered dehydrating watermelon?
 The result is crazy-sweet, with the consistency of taffy.
-Make sure you use a good tasting melon - the taste is concentrated during dehydration, but will not improve.
-Pick a Watermelon that's ripe.
-A farmer's market is a good place to locate a nice ripe melon.
-Supermarket melons are often picked before ripe.
+It's important that you pick a good tasting melon - the taste is concentrated during dehydration, but will not improve.
+Also, pick a Watermelon that's ripe.
+Supermarket melons are often picked before they're ripe, but you can often find nice ripe melons at a farmer's market.
 Look for a bit of discoloration (yellow or lighter) on the underside and tap the melon to listen for a hollow sound.

 Cut the watermelon in half, then cut in half again.
 Slice a quarter of the melon into 1/4 - 1/2 inch-strips.
 Then cut off the rind portion from those slices.
 Place slices onto dehydrating trays.
 Using a Screen will help with the removal of the watermelon chips.
 They are quite sticky!
 Dehydrator at 135° F (or below 120 F if you're on a raw food diet).
 Dry for 8 - 16 hours.
 Take a watermelon on your next backpacking trip!